Kristina01111000/unichirsite/README.md

 Put the columns back
 Put the old pictures back
 See if i can make the spacing smaller above bullet points

+Make a list of unlisted pages:
+- 4 element yoga